VIBER-CODERS-ANON/AI_SLOP_SURVIVORS/rebuild/00_README.md

 Preface: I deleted all source code so you wouldn't have to spend time figuring that out.
 I did my best to not touch any of your project settings nor assets.

-If you're reading this from Github and don't know how to access this locally do this:
+If you're reading this from Github and don't know how to access this locally do this.
+This will make a local branch and leave you main alone and it won't fuck with any of your remotes:
   - commit/discard any changes in your current branch
   - `git fetch`
+  - `git remote add talitore git@github.com:talitore/AI_SLOP_SURVIVORS.git`
+  - if that fails: `git remote add talitore https://github.com/talitore/AI_SLOP_SURVIVORS.git`
-  - `git checkout talitore/guided-refactor`
+  - `git checkout -b talitore/guided-refactor talitore/talitore/guided-refactor`
-  - literally nothing else if they succeeded
+  - should be it

-This vault is a non-technical, system-by-system blueprint to recreate the game from scratch.
+This Obsidian vault is a non-technical, system-by-system blueprint to recreate the game from scratch.
 Open the `rebuild/` folder in Obsidian and then:

 - **Start here**: [[Systems Index]] and [[GUIDE]]
 - **Goal**: You can rebuild the game one system at a time using these notes.